MicrosoftDocs/memdocs/memdocs/configmgr/core/get-started/azure-template.md

 ### `<prefix>DC01`

 - Active Directory domain controller
-- Standard_B2s, which has two CPU and 4 GB of memory
+- Standard_B2s, which has two processors and 4 GB of memory
 - Windows Server 2019 Datacenter edition

 #### Windows features and roles